hugokernel/esphome-rain-detector/README.md

 ## Presentation

+Disclaimer: This device is used to detect rainfall as early as possible in order to trigger actions.
+The purpose is not to measure the amount of precipitation over a given period of time (prefer to use a balancing bucket system).

 Following the development of the [ESPHome-based weather station](https://github.com/hugokernel/esphome-weather-station), I wanted to have a system that would to have a system allowing to detect as soon as possible a rainfall in order to trigger automations in Home Assistant, especially the one used in conjunction with the roof window opening sensor.